 I don’t know how it’s possible that I now have TWO school aged children, I feel like I just left the hospital with these tiny little nuggets!
 My husband and I decided that this summer we need to create a learning space in our home.
 We want it to be a space conducive to creativity and learning.
 It’s important that it have all of the organization of a classroom, be a comfortable space for completing work in short spurts and longer timeframes and work well into the overall look of our home.

-With some advice from the Connections Academy blog and a little research, we’ve turned a corner of our living room into an excellent workspace for at-home learning.
+With a little research, we’ve turned a corner of our living room into an excellent workspace for at-home learning.

 Remove Clutter & Distractions

 Our home classroom is located in our living room.
 We decided a corner desk would work best and going vertical made a lot of sense so that we didn’t need to spread everything out in this shared space.
 The first step for us was to remove any distractions in that immediate area and get rid of clutter.

 With our learning area situated in a corner in the back of our living room, behind furniture, it was pretty dark.
 We capitalized on the windows and natural lighting available in that area, added a desk lap and removed a large chair that closed off the space.
 All of these changes made for a brighter space, great for learning and keeping attentive.

 While we’ve used swivel chairs for a long time, they’ve proven to be more effective as gym equipment or amusement park rides than as seats for getting down to work.
 With this update, we decided to bring in a stationary chair from our dining room and use it as a seat at the desk.
 When it comes to reading, since we are using the living room, we have plenty of soft, comfortable seating for the kids to sink into.

 Be Selective with Supplies